sergekamanzi/NBA-news_website/README.md

+NB:for logging in, you need to input your username and password of your choice and click Signin....

 Lightweight news website template for NBA coverage built with React and Vite.
 This project demonstrates a small, component-driven structure with client-side routing and simple styling.

 Key goals: